Wizards & Muggles: Part 2 A Wizarding “World”

 Nor are these three distinct factions necessarily the “traditional” ones.
 Indeed, it is clear that at least one faction is undergoing a long and painful transitional period and another has not yet fully developed into what it is trying to become.

 Wizarding Isolationists are a faction with a long history.
 They are also dwindling into an anachronism, and careening into irrelevance.
 Their single, overriding issue is the separation of wizard and Muggle societies.
 And they are absolutely committed to it.
 Nothing, in their purview is worth the risks attendant to revealing the existence of wizards to Muggles.
 With the adoption of the Ministry policy to recruit and absorb every identified magical child born in Great Britain and Ireland, the Isolationists’ private war was irrevocably lost.
 Even though the ww continues to practice a reasonably high degree of seclusion from Muggle society, the borders are now permeable, and known to be permeable.
 The Isolationists have lost the battle.
 And over the ensuing centuries their numbers have dwindled to an alarming degree.
 The families who were and remain committed to complete separation from Muggles are, indeed, almost universally purebloods, even if they might not have been so at the inception of this movement.
-Among many of them, the issue of blood purity has overtaken that of continued avoidance of Muggle awareness.
+Among many of them, the issue of blood purity has overtaken that of continued avoidance of Muggle awareness, but not yet enough of them to promote another split between factions.

 The Ministry of Magic, to the best of our knowledge, has been consistent in its intention to seek out and train all magical children in Great Britain and Ireland.
 To this end it has fostered a policy of deliberately soft-pedaling the risks of dealing with Muggles.
 Which has in the long run deliberately diminished wizard’s understanding of just what, or how much, Muggles are capable of.
 We do not know for just how long this particular policy has been in place.
 But the distorted “history” of the interaction between the two cultures as presented by Bathilda Bagshott has certainly been in use in the classroom since 1947.
 With such a background it is not astonishing that wizards find it all too easy to regard Muggles with contempt.